-6. Check & pack all your kit the night before: bike, spare tube & pump, shoes, helmet, bottle for bike, nutrition, gloves etc. I speak from experience as I have the t-shirt for turning up at a mountain bike race without a helmet and at a cycling road race without any shoes.
+6. Check & pack all your kit the night before: bike, spare tube & pump, shoes, helmet, bottle for bike, nutrition, gloves etc. I speak from experience as I have the t-shirts for turning up at a mountain bike race without a helmet and at a cycling road race without any shoes.

 7. Recce the course if you have time.
 At the Velopark, home of the Donut Duathlon, there are a couple of technical corners.
 You’ll need a few practise laps before you can nail these at speed and get used to how far you can lean the bike over.
 Details of both bike and run routes for both our duathlons are on on our website.

 8. Arrive in good time to register and have time to rack your bike & go for a warm up.
 90 minutes before the race start is a good time to aim for.

 9. Don’t get hung up on kit.
 It’s about the athlete not the bike.
 However cycling shoes that clip onto your pedals will speed you up.
 After that a pair of clip-on tri-bars will improve your stream lining and definitely lead to a faster bike leg (provided you’ve practised riding in that position in advance).
 A dedicated triathlon or time trial bike will be fastest on the Devon Duathlon and the Donut Duathlon courses.
 And you don’t need duathlon-specific clothing.
 As mentioned earlier it’s fine to run in cycling shorts.